 - Chen Xing Xu facial expression – no vanity & powerful.
 Particularly his expression looking Xia Feng after decapitating her granddad.
-What is more striking and took me off guard, is that he is shameless enough to sit with her, hold her hand, and then breaks down and cries with her afterwards.
+What is more striking and took me off guard, is that he is shameless enough to sit with her, hold her hand, and then breaks down and cries with her afterward.
 It was so good I watched this several times.
 He is in love with her, but based on his personality he is quite possessive – what’s his is his.
-These two scenes are the some of the most memorable scenes.
+These two scenes are some of the most memorable scenes.

 - I was completely mesmerized.
 Up to that point, this is a striking drama that I had a have that something special.

 He is a total jerk towards Susu.
-This is one positive things about character consistency.
+This is one positive thing about character consistency.
 It reflects his selfishness in Danchi.
 He used anyone then and will use anyone now.
 Although Susu is incredibly annoying – it’s quite brutal what he puts her through.
 He (again) becomes smitten with Xiao Feng.
 But it really makes no sense, because despite past erased memories he has no feelings for her and then all of a sudden her does.
 Then proceeds to protect her by treating her like dirt.
 Was he planning to shield her from palace politics and leave in her what perceives as a loveless marriage?
 How long would that go on for?
 Her whole life?